xaur/decred-news/journal-template.md

 ![{alt text}](../img/{file.jpg} "{hover tooltip text}")

-_Image: {caption: "$title by $author. $optional-description" for artwork, or just "$description" for photos}_
+_Image: {"$title by $author. $optional-description" for artwork, "$description" for photos}_

-{introduction, major news of the month ordered by impact, don't put any links here}
+{ introduction, major news of the month ordered by impact, don't put any links here }

 ## Development

-{ hint: add below overview of activity for each project. add any other project that warrants a paragraph, drop projects without notable updates. for each project the order of reporting is: changes released > merged to master > started work > discussions and future plans }

 Unless otherwise noted, the work reported here has the "merged to master" status.
 It means that the work is completed, reviewed, and integrated into the source code that advanced users can build and run, but is not yet available in release binaries for regular users.

+{ hint: add below overview of activity for each project. add any other project that warrants a paragraph, drop projects without notable updates. for each project the order of reporting is: changes released > merged to master > started work > discussions and future plans }

 [dcrd](https://github.com/decred/dcrd): {}